 But don’t worry majestic mountains rising sharply out of the valley floor, we will be back for a longer visit because even though I was burned out from a year on the road, I was totally and completely mesmerized by your beauty.

 To be fair, we also had weather issues and road closures due to bear activity which took away a day of scenic driving and small hikes, we absolutely fell in love with Grand Teton and feel it’s absolutely worth visiting Grand Teton National Park for nature lovers.

 We were fortunate enough to see the beginnings of fall and boy was it beautiful.
 It lit up the cloudy and gloomy skies.

-But we couldn’t see too much on our drive down from Yellowstone (meant to be beautiful and worth a meander) the colors definitely grabbed our attention.
+But we couldn’t see too much on our scenic drive down from Yellowstone (meant to be beautiful and worth a meander) the colors definitely grabbed our attention.

 Where is Grand Teton National Park?